Current Hours: Summer schedule (May 17 - September 1, 2014)

 Holidays: May 26, July 4, Sept.
 1

 Kohler Art Library Home

-- The newly-released George Clooney film, The Monuments Men, was inspired by actual wartime experiences of those who sought to protect cultural treasures during World War II.
-The Art Library has produced a guide to assist you with additional reading and research on this topic.
-See Art looting, destruction, and protection during World War II.
+- The recent George Clooney film, The Monuments Men, was inspired by actual wartime experiences of those who sought to protect cultural treasures during World War II.
+The Art Library has produced a guide to additional reading: Art looting, destruction, and protection during World War II.

-- See a new reserch guide for help in Identifying Period Styles (for architecture and interiors).
+- See our guide if you need help in Identifying Period Styles (for architecture and interiors)

 - Fifteen Japanese illustrated books from the late Edo period are available for viewing online within the Arts Collection created by the UW Digital Collections Center.
 The Japanese books are owned by Kohler Art Library.

 - Kohler Art Library books are included in the full text Google Book Project.
 Approximately 6,000 books were digitized to expand access to these important art-related historical materials.

 - Interested in the book arts?
 See the library's Artists’ Book Collection database, an illustrated, descriptive index to over 760 artists’ books located in the Kohler Art Library.
 Users can search by artist, title, press, book structure, binding, subject, or contributor roles.